FrancescoDiT/DDNS_LXC_proxmox/README.md

-# Creating a container LXC with docker inside
+# Creating a container LXC for a DDNS server
 ## **REQUIREMENTS**
 * **OS**: a Debian template (you can find it by clicking the button "Templates" in *Datacenter* **>** *your_node_name* **>** *local(your_node_name)* **>** *CT Templates*)